-A spellcaster must have a hand free to access these components, but it can be the same hand that he or she uses to perform somatic components.
+A spellcaster must have a hand free to access these components-or to hold a spellcasting focus-but it can be the same hand that he or she uses to perform somatic components.

 DURATION

 A spell's duration is the length of time the spell persists.
 A duration can be expressed in rounds, minutes, hours, or even years.
 Some spells specify that their effects last until the spells are dispelled or destroyed.